FDA/Mechanistic-COVID-19-Model/Fig2/README.md

 *To generate Figure 2, Optimum curve + uncertainty band (2000 virtual patients), which is the format of Figure 2 of the manuscript:
  <pre>
-   1)To generate population simulaitons for mild cases by using an *R version of the model:
+   1)To generate population simulaitons for severe cases by using an *R version of the model:

    Under Linux:
 		Rscript Main.R -d severe -c Population

-   Under other operation systems (windows, Mac, etc.), one needs to change the default value from "mild" to "severe" in line 15, and from "Optimum" to "Population" in line 16, of Main.R below, then execute source("Main.R") in a console:
+   Under other operating systems (windows, Mac, etc.), one needs to change the default value from "mild" to "severe" in line 15, and from "Optimum" to "Population" in line 16, of Main.R below, then execute source("Main.R") in a R console:

    parser<-add_option(parser, c("-d", "--severity"), default="severe",type="character", help="severity group,options:'mild' or 'severe'")
    parser<-add_option(parser, c("-c", "--case"), default="Population", help="options: 'Population' or 'Optimum'")